tstanford/bookmark-homepage/project/feature.md

 x refactor dialogs into new components

+x Drag and drop links from one group to another

+- error handling for drag and drop

+- allow drag and drop of urls from browser, popup add new bookmark dialog

+- unit test moveBookmark

+- integration test moveBookmark

+- get search working

+- replace reach dialog with something else even home built.

 - setup jenkins pipeline for ci/cd - no k8s deployment yet

 - create helm chart for bookmark-homepage

 - update jenkins pipeline to deploy to k8s.

-- Drag and drop links from one group to another

 - edit bookmark
     change name